-Deberry, a Whig, was the representative for North Carolina’s 3rd congressional district from 1849 to 1851.
+Deberry was the representative for North Carolina’s 3rd congressional district and was a Whig.
+He served from 1849 to 1851.

 From Dec 1829 to Mar 1851, Deberry missed 761 of 4,428 roll call votes, which is 17.2%.
 This is on par with the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.